SarahZimmermann-Schmutzler/Conduit/README.md

 1. Configure the **environment variables**:
     * Copy the content of the [`example.env`](./example.env) file into an .env file.

-    * The new `.env` file should contain all the environment variables necessary to run the frontend and backend application!
+    * The new `.env` file should contain all the environment variables - **all of them are required** to run the frontend and backend application!

 1. **Build and start the containers** in the background (detached mode):